...

 Faux Grass Changed the Game

 Field hockey is a unique sport.
-It can always be a challenge to know exactly where a game came from, but most can be traced back to a certain place or time.
-This one is different.
-There are images which seem to depict people playing it from many different cultures and time periods.
-Some think it may have started long ago in Ancient Greece.
+Some folks think it may have started long ago in Ancient Greece.
 Others point to evidence that it began in Ancient Egypt.
 Still, others claim that it started somewhere in Europe during the Middle Ages.

-So, in other words, we don’t have a clue how this all really started.
-But we do know that as it is played today, the sport has its roots in a game played in early 19th-century English public schools.
-It first came to the Olympics in 1908 but was dropped in 1924.
-This upset many, and it was brought back for good in the 1928 Olympics.
+In other words, we do not have a clue how it all really began.
+We do know that it started becoming popular in the early 19th-century English public schools.
+The Olympics added field hockey in 1908, but in 1925, they dropped it.
+This decision upset many, and the Olympics brought it back for good in 1928.

-It wouldn’t be until the 1970s, though, that major changes would renew interest in the sport.
-That’s when teams started using faux grass as a playing surface.
-Unlike real grass, this caused the ball to bounce higher and more quickly.
+However, it wouldn’t be until the 1970s that major changes would renew interest in the sport.
+This is when teams started using synthetic grass as a playing surface.
+The artificial field turf caused the ball to bounce faster and higher.
 This change led to new ways of playing the game.
 For example, players began coming up with tricks like the “Indian dribble.”
 This move happens when a player quickly pushes the ball from right to left, then left to right, turning their hockey stick to do so.
-It’s a very tough move to defend against, one that wasn’t possible before faux grass.
-In fact, some of the sport’s rules had to be changed as a result of this new way of playing!
+It is a very tough move to defend against, one that was not possible before synthetic grass.
+In fact, field hockey rules changed because of this new way of playing!

-Today, field hockey is still played on artificial surfaces at the pro level.
-While schools and local teams sometimes rely on real grass, they’ve found that faux grass works much better for the sport.
+Today, pro athletes still play field hockey on artificial surfaces.
+While schools and local teams sometimes rely on real grass, they have found that synthetic grass works much better for the sport.

-Fans who tuned into the 2016 Rio Olympics may have been surprised to see the look of the field hockey pitch.
-It was made out of a synthetic turf surface, which isn’t a surprise.
+Fans who tuned into the 2016 Rio Olympics may have been surprised by the look of the field hockey pitch.
+Synthetic turf made up the surface, which was not a surprise.
 Pro teams already know the value of that type of pitch.

 What was shocking was the color.
 It was bright blue, with lime green edges.
 Not only did this show off the colors of Brazil’s flag – it also made playing the sport easier.
 Players found that it wasn’t as hard to find the ball on the pitch.
 In the past, the color of the ball could blend in with the color of the pitch.
 Here, it stood out clearly.

-Without synthetic turf, they wouldn’t be able to play this game on a blue pitch.
-But then again, maybe they wouldn’t be able to play it at all.
+Without artificial field turf, they would not be able to play this game on a blue pitch.
+Then again, maybe they wouldn’t be able to play it at all.
 Synthetic turf added safety and energy to field hockey back in the 1970s.
-It’s the reason the game is what it is today.
-It’s also the reason it will keep growing in popularity.
+It’s the reason the game is what it is today and why it will keep growing in popularity.
 And Watersavers Turf has just the line of products to make that happen.
 To see what it would cost to build a pitch, get in touch with us for a free estimate.
 You can also stop by one of our SF Bay Area locations.
-We’re more than happy to offer free 1’ x 1’ samples.
+We’re more than happy to offer free samples.
 Give us a call at 844-974-8873 to learn more.